rewse/WordPress/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 5.0.1 =
+* Update: Core was totally re-organized and cleaned.
+Ready for nice updates.
+* Update: LazyLoading from version 2.0 to 3.0.
+* Info: There will be an important warning showing up during this update.
+It is an important annoucement.

+= 4.8.0 =
+* Add: Retina Image Quality for JPG (between 0 and 100).
+I know this little setting was really wanted :)
+* Fix: Disabled sizes weren't really disabled in the UI.
+* Fix: Notices about Ignore appearing in other screens.
+* Add: Handles incompatibility with JetPack's Photon.
+* Info: If you are using Lightroom, please have a look at my plugin for synchronizing your Lightroom to WordPress: http://meowapps.com/wplr-sync/.
+And if youi love my Retina plugin, please write a little review here: https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post.
+Thank you :)

+= 4.7.7 =
+* Add: The Generate button (and the bulk Generate) will now also Re-Generate the thumbnails as well (like the Renerate Thumbnails plugin).
+If you are interested in a option to disable this behavior, please say so in the WP forums.

 = 4.7.6 =
 * Fix: Issue with Pro being non-Pro outside of WP Admin.